stelzinga/MF/MGT_80.Tools.md

 - Updates: relevant ones to the Venture both from internal and external
 ________________________________________
 ## Reporting Standards (Framework)
-The Reporting Standards frame how facts should be reported in the most basic manner and from a non-commercial perspective.
+The Reporting Standards frame how facts should be reported in the most basic manner.

 ### Reporting Standards Principles
 The following principles should be observed: